ttkorhonen/e3pages/docs/kb/training/workbook/1_installing_e3.md

 This does not work correctly in e3 0.4.1 due to the capitalisation of `EPICS_MODULE_NAME` for a few of the modules.
 :::

 The following command will load all installed modules within a single `iocsh.bash`.
-If, after executing `e3.bash -c load`, you see a clear console prompt (`>`), you have succesfully installed e3 on the host.
+If, after executing `e3.bash -c load`, you see a clear console prompt (`>`), you have successfully installed e3 on the host.

 ```console
 [iocuser@host:e3]$ ./e3.bash -c load